antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 In the following section, you'll find some links to existing resources.
 Please share your comments here and file [issues](https://github.com/dotnet/templating) as needed.
 We're very excited to see the awesome templates that the community creates.
+In addition to this blog, we may post `dotnet new` related posts to the [.NET Web Developer Blog](https://blogs.msdn.microsoft.com/webdev/).

 Resources